-David E. Cobrinik, MD, PhD, of The Vision Center at Children’s Hospital Los Angeles (CHLA), together with colleagues at Memorial Sloan-Kettering Cancer Center, has answered the long-standing question of why mutations to the RB1 gene primarily cause tumors of the retina and not of other cell types.
-His study –which could reveal new cellular signaling pathways relevant to retinal development, cancer development, and ultimately, the development of novel therapies – is published in this week’s early on line issue of the journal Nature.
+David E. Cobrinik, MD, PhD, of The Vision Center at Children’s Hospital Los Angeles (CHLA), together with colleagues at Memorial Sloan-Kettering Cancer Center, has recently answered this long-standing question.
+This study could reveal new cellular signaling pathways that explain retinal and cancer development, and ultimately lead to the development of novel therapies for retinoblastoma.
+These results were published today in Nature.

-“We showed that the cone precursors’ normal developmental program collaborates with RB1 mutations to deregulate cell growth,” Cobrinik explained.
-“In other words, loss of the RB1 gene results in abnormal proliferation because the cone precursor cells lack a self-monitoring ‘surveillance system’ – which would normally cause aberrantly proliferating cells to undergo apoptosis.
-Instead, cells are able to divide uncontrollably and eventually become cancerous.”
+“We showed that the cone precursors’ normal developmental program collaborates with RB1 mutations to deregulate cell growth,” said Cobrinik, who is also an associate professor of ophthalmology at the University of Southern California (USC) Eye Institute, Keck School of Medicine of USC.
+“In other words, loss of the RB1 gene results in abnormal proliferation because the cone precursors lack a self-monitoring ‘surveillance system’ – which would normally cause abnormally proliferating cells to undergo apoptosis.
+Instead, the cone precursors are able to divide uncontrollably and eventually become cancerous.”